Tip Pool vs Tip Out (When to Switch and When Not To)

 The four-question switch test #

 2. Is your service model team-based or section-based?
-Team-based: pool.
-Section-based: tip out.
-Mixed concepts usually run tip out with a smaller pool element for support staff.
+Team-based runs a pool.
+Section-based runs a tip out.
+Mixed concepts, which is most independents I’ve seen, usually run a tip out with a small pool element bolted on for support staff.

 Compliance flags either way #

-Whichever structure you use, get these right:
+Whichever structure you run, get these right:

 What this looks like in the calculator #